Amino acids are organic compounds known as the building blocks of protein, that perform diverse biological functions in the human body.

 On the other hand, if you can’t tolerate or don’t like dairy and want to invest in a protein supplement, go for a high-quality formula that includes multiple sources of plant protein (preferably not soy).

-We particularly like the Recovery Shake by LYFE Fuel, as it contains a variety of real whole foods that offer a complete profile of macro- and micronutrients, as well as the protein you need post-workout to stimulate muscle protein synthesis.
+We like the Recovery Shake by LYFE Fuel, as it contains a variety of whole foods offering a complete profile of macro- and micronutrients, as well as the protein you need post-workout to stimulate muscle protein synthesis.

 PS.
 If you haven’t already, you may check out our Recommendations List for high-quality supplements, health products and services you can trust.
 There is probably nothing health-related you won’t find there + special discount codes are waiting for you.